 Which school do you want to support?

-Students draw life lessons from the rough and tumble laboratory of recess breaks.
+Students have always drawn life lessons from the rough and tumble laboratory of recess breaks.

-They reach conclusions in the moments of boredom between moments of structure.
-The chaos of school regularly generates teachable moments, and we all should thank the teachers, principals and other school staff who keep their cool and help students draw the right conclusions.
+Kids reach conclusions about who they are and what they want in the chaos of growing up.
+School generates teachable moments constantly.
+We should all thank the teachers, principals, and other school staff who keep their cool and help students draw good conclusions.
+That doesn’t always happen.

 The chaos of school regularly generates teachable moments

-Many schools lend structure to building emotional intelligence (EQ) as part of the curriculum, especially in early grades.
-Educators describe this aspect of education as social-emotional learning (SEL).
-The term has survived long enough to have become both officially adopted and politically rejected.
+The term SEL has survived long enough to have become both officially adopted and politically rejected.
 In a 2021 report, How to Sell SEL: Parents and the Politics of Social-Emotional Learning, the Fordham Foundation found that most of the basic ideas of SEL are broadly accepted, but attitudes about the term itself are sharply divided by party affiliation.
 Republicans tend to regard the term with suspicion.

-The Collaborative for Academic, Social and Emotional Learning (CASEL) has identified five interrelated sets of competencies.
+What are the goals of social-emotional learning?
+The Collaborative for Academic, Social, and Emotional Learning (CASEL) has identified five interrelated sets of competencies for SEL, all of them aligned with mental health:.

 Buzzword alert: agency